PepsiOtaku/xbx_controller/readme.txt

 NOTE: If you get an error about "XINPUT1_3.DLL" not being found at game's startup, simply install DirectX 9.0c or later.

+NOTE 2: This plugin automatically disables RM2k3's native joystick support, so you'll have no conflicts.

 Commands
 --------